TheSimpleZ/ServiceBlock/docs/Quickstart.md

 dotnet add package ServiceBlock.Storage
 ```

-Then go to your Program.cs and call `ServiceBlock.Startup.Block.Run(args)` from your main function.
+Then go to your Program.cs and call `ServiceBlock.Core.Block.Run(args)` from your main function.

 You can now start declaring ServiceBlock resources in your interface.